Need Dental Care Now? Call Us!

 - A Calm, Compassionate, Caring Dentist

 The exact definition of a dental emergency can vary since there are so many different kinds.
-Most of them are caused either by poor oral hygiene or sudden trauma, and they can generally be recognized by symptoms such as pain, swelling, bleeding, and visible dental damage.
 Even if you’re not sure that your dental problem rises to the level of an emergency, it’s best to call for an emergency appointment right away.
 In the meantime, follow the tips below for performing first aid before you get to our dental office for proper treatment.

 How to Prevent Dental Emergencies

 Brushing and flossing at least two times every day helps protect the teeth from decay and lowers your risk for gum disease; you should also make sure you are keeping up with your routine checkups at Song Dental so that we can stop small problems from turning into full-blown emergencies.
 You can protect your teeth from damage by wearing a mouthguard during sports and avoiding bad oral habits like crunching ice or biting your fingernails.

 Dental Emergency FAQ’s

 Are you still curious about dental emergencies?
 For any specific concerns, please don’t hesitate to contact our office and speak with one of our friendly team members.
 That said, we know you may be busy or just like to do your own research, which is why we’ve included the answers to some of the most frequently asked questions about emergency dentistry.
 Read on to satisfy your curiosity!

 Will My Toothache Go Away On Its Own?